-The following tips have been tried and tested by many people who looked to be promoted, and even those who not really interested in the promotion.
+The following tips have been tried and tested by many people who looked to be promoted.
 A huge percentage of many people’s lives are taken up by work.
-Dashing ot of the house at 5am only to return at 9pm or later.
+Dashing out of the house at 5am only to return at 9pm or later.

 Make friends in all the right places

 Now, this may sound like a cheater’s way to get that promotion without the hard work.
 But this is simply not the case.
 Business is all about trust and relationships.
-If you provide that clear communication and focus on relationship building you will be the first person they think of.
+If you provide that clear communication and focus on relationship building, you will be the first person they think of.
 Doing this won’t be so easy, you make friends by working hard, doing your job well, being adaptive and most of all, being team driven.
-And whatever you do, make sure you put some effort into office social life!

 Dress for the job you want, not the job you have